DEC Fish Hatcheries

 DEC operates 12 fish hatcheries and one fish pathology laboratory.
 Numerous fish species are reared for stocking into more than 1,200 public waters across the state.
-Annual production averages 900,000-1 million pounds of fish.
+Annual production averages 850,000 to 900,000 pounds of fish.
 All hatcheries are open to the public from spring through fall, and several are open year-round.

-Adirondack Hatchery is located about 12 miles from the Village of Saranac Lake in Franklin County.
+Adirondack Hatchery (518-891-3358) is located about 12 miles from the Village of Saranac Lake in Franklin County.
 This facility specializes in rearing landlocked Atlantic salmon for statewide distribution.
 Annual production averages 30,000 pounds of salmon, with most fish stocked as yearling smolts (six inches long) or as small fingerlings in the spring.
+Round whitefish are also reared at this hatchery.

-Oneida Hatchery is located in the Village of Constantia in Oswego County, on the north shore of Oneida Lake.
+Oneida Hatchery (315-623-7311) is located in the Village of Constantia in Oswego County, on the north shore of Oneida Lake.
 The hatchery was reconstructed in 1992.
-The rearing program is focused on walleye, and includes egg collections from Oneida Lake (200-300 million eggs/year), and stocking of millions of walleye fry and up to 220,000 advanced walleye fingerlings (four to six inches).
-Experimental culture of rare or threatened fishes, such as round whitefish, lake sturgeon and paddlefish, also occurs here.
+The rearing program is focused on walleye, and includes egg collections from Oneida Lake (200–300 million eggs/year), and stocking of millions of walleye fry and up to 220,000 advanced walleye fingerlings (four to six inches).
+Experimental culture of rare or threatened fishes, such as round whitefish and lake sturgeon, also occurs here.
 Annual fish production is about 6,000 pounds.

 Rome Fish Disease Control Center, also known as Rome Lab, is located on Rome Hatchery property.
 Staff maintain brood stock of disease-resistant strains of brook and brown trout, and maintain a laboratory where research activities and disease diagnosis can be conducted.
 Staff are heavily involved in testing numerous stocks of cultured and wild fish for the presence of parasites and pathogens.

-Salmon River Hatchery, located in the Village of Altmar in Oswego County, is the mainstay of DEC’s stocking program for Lake Ontario and Lake Erie.
-The hatchery attracts up to 500,000 visitors annually, many of whom come to watch egg collections from steelhead, coho salmon and chinook salmon returning to the hatchery.
+Salmon River Hatchery (315-298-5051) is located in the Village of Altmar in Oswego County, is the mainstay of DEC’s stocking program for Lake Ontario and Lake Erie.
+The hatchery attracts up to 50,000 visitors annually, many of whom come to watch egg collections from steelhead, coho salmon and Chinook salmon returning to the hatchery.
 Annual fish production totals 120,000 pounds.